-We next sought to understand how retrieved memories were used to benefit visual search.
-Our search task was designed so that participants could use memory to predict the location of the upcoming distortion during the blank inter-trial interval (ITI) on the vast majority of trials (valid trials).
+Having established that competition between similar memories is largely overcome in behavior, and that this resolution of competition is reflected in hippocampal coding, we next sought to understand how these memories were used to benefit visual search.
+Our search task was designed so that participants could use memory to predict the location of the upcoming distortion during the blank inter-trial interval (ITI).
 Because early visual cortex contains maps of the visual field, and because these maps can be activated in a top-down manner (Kosslyn et al., 1995; Kastner et al., 1999; Breedlove et al., 2020; Favila et al., 2022), we hypothesized that participants' location predictions during the ITI would be represented by spatially-organized activity within these maps.
-We refer to such spatial representations during the ITI as "preparatory coding" because they occur prior to the onset of the stimulus and are in direct support of the upcoming task.
-Given how critical memory-based prediction was to task performance (see Fig. 2C), we hypothesized that preparatory target location coding in visual cortex would be associated with search success on the next trial, whereas preparatory competitor location coding would be associated with interference errors.
+Given how critical memory-based prediction was to task performance (see Fig. 2C), we also hypothesized that preparatory location coding in visual cortex would be associated with search success on the next trial.

-To test these hypotheses, we took advantage of models that were developed to characterize the spatial organization of visually-evoked fMRI signals.
+To test this hypothesis, we took advantage of models that were developed to characterize the spatial organization of visually-evoked fMRI signals.
 Using data from a separate retinotopic mapping task, we estimated the best-fitting population receptive field (pRF) for each voxel in a participant's brain (Fig. 4A and see Methods/pRF Model Fitting).
 This pRF represents the location and extent in the visual field of that voxel's maximal response to visual stimulation.
 We used the pRF parameters to isolate voxels in early visual cortex (EVC; defined as V1, V2, and V3) with responsiveness to the 8 possible target locations.
 We then examined the BOLD response in these EVC voxels during the blank ITI of the search task, after regressing out task-evoked activity to remove confounding effects of the visual response from the preceding trial (Fig. 4A and see Methods/Visual Cortex Preparatory Responses).

-To investigate whether there was a link between preparatory coding of the target location and search success, we first visualized ITI responses as a function of a voxel's distance between its pRF and the target memory location on the upcoming trial.
-We did this separately for upcoming trials that were search successes vs. search failures, defined according to the participant's final saccade.
-We focused on valid trials (75% of all trials), because these were the trials in which memory yielded accurate predictions.
-Thus, search successes were trials in which the search concluded at the distortion (also the target memory location) and search failures were all other trials.
-Consistent with our hypothesis, visualizations of visual cortex representations differed for search successes and failures (Fig. 4B).
-For upcoming search successes, we observed the strongest ITI response in voxels with pRFs closest to the target location, and this response became weaker as pRFs got further away.
-For upcoming search failures, this visualization did not reveal differential coding of the target (vs. other) locations during the ITI.
+Voxels were binned according to the distance between their pRF and the target memory location on the upcoming trial; ITI responses were then separately averaged within each bin and separately for upcoming search successes and failures.
+We focused on valid trials, in which memory yielded accurate predictions; thus, search successes were trials in which the search concluded at the distortion (also the target memory location) and search failures were all other trials.
+This procedure generated two neural representations of predicted locations during the ITI, one for upcoming search successes and one for upcoming search failures.
+Consistent with our hypothesis, visual cortex representations differed for search successes and failures (angular distance from target x search success/failure interaction: F{7217} = 3.03, p = 0.0047).
+For upcoming search successes, we observed the strongest ITI response in voxels with pRFs closest to the target location, and this response became weaker as pRFs got further away ($F{7,217}$ = 4.25, p = 0.0002).
+For upcoming search failures, there was no evidence for differential coding of the target (vs. other) locations during the ITI ($F{7,217}$ = 0.18, p = 0.98).
+The difference between successes and failures was maximal in voxels whose pRFs were closest to the target location (success vs failure at angular distance of 0: t{31} = 3.92, p = 0.00045; Fig. 4B), indicating that preparatory activity in these voxels may be driving differences in behavior.
+Overall, these results demonstrate that memory-based predictions lead to spatially precise preparatory representations in early visual cortex.
+This precise preparatory coding in turn predicts the accuracy of upcoming eye movements during visual search.

-To visualize the relationship between preparatory coding of the competitor location and interference errors, we performed the same procedure as in the prior analysis, but sorted voxels based on their distance to the competitor location.
-We focused specifically on search failure trials from the previous analysis, averaging separately for upcoming interference errors and other error trials.
-Because we focused this set of analyses on valid trials, interference errors were searches that ended at the competitor location, despite the fact that the distortion was in the target location.
-Consistent with our hypothesis, this visualization suggested different representations for upcoming interference errors vs. other errors (Fig. 4C).
-For upcoming interference errors, we observed the strongest ITI response in voxels with pRFs closest to the competitor location, and this response became weaker as pRFs got further away.
-For other errors, this visualization did not reveal differential coding of the competitor (vs. other) locations during the ITI.